top of page

 Pullman's deployment of mystery from this very first line is masterful.
 We have questions around the ‘Lyra and her dæmon’ phrase but no confusion.
 The phrasing tells us a good deal straight away about how to start thinking of dæmons.

 When Pullman in his meta writing describes how the concept of dæmons first came to him, he says it was as both a phrase and an image: the phrase ‘Lyra and her dæmon’ and the image of the girl accompanied by a something, an ephemeral, shadowy presence not yet fleshed out in his mind's eye into animal form.
-And though he of course developed this first flash of inspiration into something more concrete, he introduces dæmons in a way that they arrive in our minds in much the way they arrived in his - as an ephemeral presence heavy with mysterious significance and tied to this evocative word 'dæmon'.
+And though he of course developed this first flash of inspiration into something more concrete, he introduces dæmons in such a way that they arrive in our minds much as they arrived in his - as an ephemeral presence heavy with mysterious significance and tied to this evocative word 'dæmon'.

 • “”You’re not taking this seriously,” whispered her dæmon.
 “Behave yourself.”
 Her dæmon’s name was Pantalaimon, and he was currently in the form of a moth, a dark brown one so as not to show up in the darkness of the hall.”